clinicedc/edc-metadata/README.md

 The `AppConfig` then needs to know where these two models reside.
 In your `apps.py` do the following:

-    from edc_meta_data.apps import EdcMetaDataAppConfig as EdcMetaDataAppConfigParent
+    from edc_metadata.apps import EdcMetaDataAppConfig as EdcMetaDataAppConfigParent

     class EdcMetaDataAppConfig(EdcMetaDataAppConfigParent):
         model_attrs = [('my_app', 'crfmetadata'), ('my_app', 'requisitionmetadata')]